handlebars-lang/handlebars.js/README.markdown

 Installing
 ----------
 Installing Handlebars is easy.
-Simply download the package [from the official site](http://handlebarsjs.com/) and add it to your web pages (you should usually use the most recent version).
+Simply download the package [from the official site](http://handlebarsjs.com/) or the [bower repository][bower-repo] and add it to your web pages (you should usually use the most recent version).

 Alternatively, if you prefer having the latest version of handlebars from the 'master' branch, passing builds of the 'master' branch are automatically